Get Answers About…

 - Hiring a professional copywriter who’s on the ball.

-- Responding promptly to questions, feedback requests, resource needs, etc.
+- Responding promptly to questions, feedback requests, resource needs, etc. Anticipate investing an average of 1-2 hours per week for the duration of the project.

 - Providing related feedback and change requests at one time vs. over multiple days or several messages.
 (This also helps ensure we don’t miss anything.)